Netflix is the dominant player in the ever-growing content streaming industry.

 - No access to international stock exchanges

 Looking to buy Netflix stock right now?
-Below we have highlighted the step-by-step guide that you can follow when purchasing Netflix shares via eToro.
+Below we have highlighted the step-by-step guide that you can follow when purchasing Netflix shares via a broker.

 Step 1: Search for Netflix (NFLX) Stock

 Brokerages offer a highly extensive library of US and international stocks, so you will need to navigate your way through the site to find Netflix.

 Enter ‘NETFLIX’ into the search box at the top of the screen and click on the corresponding result.

 You will now be shown some market statistics about Netflix.
 To proceed with your purchase, click on the ‘Trade’ button.

 Step 3: Set-Up Order and Buy Netflix Stock